Class Talents

 Clawing Shadows can be appealing due to the 30-yard range on Scourge Strike, and also because it makes Scourge Strike deal 100% shadow damage instead of 50% physical and 50% shadow.
 So it does mean that your Scourge Strikes will deal more damage naturally, as magic damage ignores armor and scales better with your Mastery: Dreadblade.

 All Will Serve: Generally a single target talent.
 However, it’s worth noting that it loses a lot of value in encounters where the boss moves large distances, due to pet AI.
-Your Skeletal Archer will be doing nothing while it tries to catch up to the boss, then it will attempt to shoot again, by the time it’s about to finish its cast the boss will be out of range again, so the cycle will continue and your Skeletal Archer will be essentially AFK.
-So do bear that in mind when deciding whether to use this talent.
+Your Skeletal Archer will be doing nothing while it tries to catch up to the boss, then it will attempt to shoot again, by the time it’s about to finish its cast the boss will be out of range again, so the cycle will continue and your Skeletal Archer will be essentially AFK so it’s good to keep in mind.

 Bursting Sores / Ebon Fever: Both talents are well suited for Cleave/AOE scenarios.
 Bursting Sores is more oriented around very big burst AoE for a large amount of targets.When used in combination with Vile Contagion, Infected Claws & Festermight you will be getting a lot of value from this talent in AOE.